ggundermark/iBaren/README.md

 # iBaren

-Basic script for veryfing legal age.
-In a bar context.
+Basic script for veryfing your legal age.